+Here’s another fun mushroom to know, although they look a lot more interesting than they taste.
 If you haven’t tried them already, keep your eyes peeled for pretty pink Hygrophorus russulas (they really don’t have a common name).
-Their name really doesn’t do them justice though.
 If you’re familiar with mushroom hunting, Russula species can be a bear to identify, have their color vary, and are typically just infested with bugs.

 Like most other mushrooms where I hunt in the Midwest, these like to be around oaks.
 I find them in places with small amounts of leaf cover in areas where I see other edible mushrooms, growing in patches where I pick chanterelles, lobsters, and porcini.
 From my experience, all you need to find these is the right oaky mushroom terrain.
 I tend to see them in the late summer in the Midwest, typically around August-September.

 There’s a lot of debate with these, some say they aren’t worth picking, some say they’re great.
 I find their flavor ok, and mild.
 But, when you combine that with the fact that they have an impressive resistance to bugs (I’ve never found one with worm damage) it makes for a mushroom that’s definitely worth putting in the basket.
 They’re also a striking, pretty pink color.
 For the sake of comparison, I treat these like a cultivated button mushroom, since their flavor is mild, and their texture near identical.